From Then Til Now: Kentucky History at A Glance

 1937

-The United States Bullion Depository at Fort Knox accepts its first gold shipments.
+The United States Bullion Depository at Fort Knox accepted its first gold shipments.

 1937

-The Ohio River reaches its highest level in modern history.
+The Ohio River reached its highest level in modern history, driving over one million people from their homes.

 1946

-Kentuckian Frederick M. Vinson is sworn in as Chief Justice of the Supreme Court of the United States.
+Kentuckian Frederick M. Vinson was sworn in as Chief Justice of the Supreme Court of the United States.
+He is he only Kentuckian to hold this position.

 1954